jahaltom/mtDNA-Pre-term-birth-association-/Final_Model/README.md

 ```
 #### Pre-Term Birth (PTB) Priors

-For the final Bayesian PTB model, haplogroup fixed effects use:
+For the final Bayesian PTB model, all fixed effects use:
 ```
 normal(0, 1.0)
 ```